ligato/docs/docs/tutorials/05_kv-scheduler.md

  - `Interface`
  - `Route`

  The `route` depends on the `interface`.
-The model demonstrates a simple dependency between two configuration items.
+This model demonstrates a simple dependency between two configuration items.

+---

 !!!
 Note "Important"
     The VPP agent uses the Orchestrator component.
 It is responsible for collecting northbound data originating from multiple sources such as a KV data store or a gRPC client.
 To marshall/unmarshall proto messages defined in NB proto models, the Orchestrator requires `messages` contain `message names`.